Close Banner

 Be sure to have the Disneyland app on hand so you can see which rides are open and how long the wait times are in real time.
 This goes for both Early Entry guests and any guest once the park opens!

-Hop in Line for the Most In-Demand Ride Before Rope Drop
+Hop in Line for the Most In-Demand Ride Just Before Rope Drop

-We are still learning about this new service.
+We are still learning about this service.
 Have a tip for using Disneyland Early Entry?
 Share in the comments below.
-And be sure to get a jump on saving on a Disneyland Resort hotel stay or discount Disneyland Resort tickets when you book with your favorite frogs at Undercover Tourist!
+And be sure to get a jump on saving on a Disneyland Resort hotel stay or discount Disneyland Resort tickets when you book through your favorite frogs at Undercover Tourist!

 Related: All of the Magical Reasons to Stay at a Disneyland Resort Hotel